suddenlyGiovanni/coding_challenge--hello_fresh/USE_THE_API.md

 # Using the HelloFresh API

+**This is part of a bonus point, no need to use it for the basic exercise.**

 First thing you need to do is fetch a token.
 You can do this by sending an HTTP POST request to our gateway, like so:

 ```sh